-- 34. MS have made unilateral declarations to the AC on what they consider a serious penalty in the meaning of Article 8 (1) AC.
-In its summary report on penalties5 the JTPF concluded that the current situation under the AC, where 27 different definitions of a serious penalty exist does not sit easily with the idea of a single market.
+34. MS have made unilateral declarations to the AC on what they consider a serious penalty in the meaning of Article 8 (1) AC.
+In its summary report on penalties the JTPF concluded that the current situation under the AC, where 27 (soon 28) different definitions of a serious penalty exist does not sit easily with the idea of a single market.
 Therefore it was agreed that the JTPF will in the future look at what precisely a serious penalty should be for the purposes of the AC.
-The idea behind this work would be to clarify what a serious penalty is in terms of transfer pricing, so that taxpayers would not be disadvantaged by the existence of different definitions within the EU.
-However, as the AC is a multilateral convention between MS a common definition could only be recommended to MS for adoption in their unilateral declaration. - 35.
-In the context of revising the CoC in 2009, MS were invited to inform the JTPF on the number of cases where access to the AC was denied because a serious penalty had been applied.
-At that time only two MS had denied access to the AC.
-The 2012 statistics on pending MAP cases under the AC also revealed that access to the AC due to serious penalties was denied only in one case.
-However the NGMs in 2009 expressed their concerns that the outcome did not reflect the pressure that this provision of the AC can put on taxpayers to agree with a non-arm's length adjustment. - 36.
-In 2009, the JTPF recognised that several MS having reflected on their individual declarations had in fact described penalties that should probably not be considered as "serious" within the context of Article 8.
-Therefore MS were recommended in Section 3 of the CoC to clarify or revise their unilateral declarations in the Annex to the AC in order to better reflect that a serious penalty should only be applied in exceptional cases like fraud. - 37.
-Annex 5 of this document contains a list of these unilateral declarations as they stand now.
-The existing unilateral declarations are included the MS country profiles intended to be published on the JTPF website.
+The idea behind this work would be to clarify what a serious penalty is in terms of transfer pricing, so that enterprises would not be disadvantaged by the existence of different definitions within the EU.
+However, as the AC is a multilateral convention between MS a common definition could only be recommended to MS for adoption in their unilateral declaration.

-4 See Annex VII of document SEC(2009)1169 final
+&lt;sup>10 See Annex VII of document SEC(2009)1169 final

-5 Document JTPF/002/2007/EN
+&lt;sup>11 Document JTPF/002/2007/EN